 On Street Parking Permit Program

-In the Sydenham District/Hotel Dieu Hospital area (referred to as Area A) the City offers a variety of on-street parking permits for residents, commuters and temporary visitors (map of Area A) which exempt parkers from these restrictions.
+The City offers a variety of on-street parking permits for residents, commuters and temporary visitors in the Sydenham District/Hotel Dieu area (map of Area A).
 If your parking needs can be met within the posted regulations, no permit is needed.
-A limited number of permits are sold, subject to availability and the terms and conditions for each permit type (Commuter, Resident, Temporary).
-Click here to read more about the program.
+A limited number of permits are sold, subject to availability and the terms and conditions for each permit type (Commuter, Resident, and Temporary).

 Near the Rogers K-Rock Centre – See the regular Event Parking map